lachuoi/lachuoi/README.md

 # LACHUOI
-Group of very microservices written in WebAssembly (Wasm) using the Spin framework.
+Group of very microservices with WebAssembly (Wasm) using the Spin framework.

 Required for build
 - [Spin from Spinframework](https://github.com/spinframework/spin)